Skip to content

 Use the provided helper methods to automatically namespace your routes under /integrations/{integration_name()}/.
 Available helpers: get(), post(), put(), delete(), and patch().
 This lets you define routes with just their relative paths (e.g., self.post("/auction") becomes "/integrations/my_integration/auction").

-Routes are matched verbatim in crates/fastly/src/main.rs, so stick to stable paths and register whichever HTTP methods you need.
+Routes are matched verbatim in crates/trusted-server-adapter-fastly/src/main.rs, so stick to stable paths and register whichever HTTP methods you need.
 New integrations should namespace their routes under /integrations/{INTEGRATION_NAME}/ using the helper methods for consistency, but you can define routes manually if needed (e.g., for backwards compatibility).

 The shared context already injects Trusted Server logging, headers, and error handling; the handler only needs to deserialize the request, call the upstream endpoint, and stamp integration-specific headers.